Wednesday, 17 December 2014

 1. What does he do?

-2. How many hours a week does he have to work?
+2. How many hours a week does he have

 3. How does he study?